sumitsharma372/sumit_kumar_sharma_submission/README.md

 5. The extension will appear in your extensions bar.

 ## Usage
-1. Navigate to `maang.in`.
+1. Navigate to any problem page of `maang.in`.
+The AI assistant button will appear on the buttom left corner.
-2. Click on the extension icon to open the AI assistant.
+2. Click on the extension icon and enter the API Key.
+It will get saved in your browser.
-3. Start a chat with the assistant to get hints, solution approaches, and logic-building support for the coding problems on `maang.in`.
+4. Start a chat by clicking the button or using "Alt+A" shortcut  to get hints, solution approaches, and logic-building support for the coding problems.

-## How It Works
-- When the user interacts with the assistant, the extension sends queries to the Llama API.
-- The AI assistant provides contextual help based on the coding problem without directly offering the solution unless explicitly requested.
-- Designed to foster learning and problem-solving skills.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add feature-name'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.